Download page Browser App Dashboard.

 - Under Browser Apps, select an application.

-- In the left navigation bar, select Browser App Dashboard.
+- In the left navigation bar, click Browser App Dashboard.

-The Geo Dashboard displays key performance metrics by geographic location based on page loads.
+The Geo tab displays key performance metrics by geographic location based on page loads.
 If you are using Browser Synthetic Monitoring for an application, you can view either Real User or Synthetic data using the View dropdown.
-See Browser Synthetic Monitoring Versus Browser Real User Monitoring for more information.
+See Browser Synthetic Monitoring Versus Browser Real User Monitoring.

-The metrics displayed throughout the dashboard are for the region currently selected on the map or in the grid.
-For example, if click France on the map, the widgets and trend graphs display data for France.
+The metrics displayed throughout the dashboard are for the region currently selected on the Map or in the Grid.
+For example, on the map if click on France, the widgets and trend graphs update to display data for France.